Ray Takeyh: Career

-Brookings Institution Deputy Director of Foreign Policy, also a Iran analyst.
+Brookings Institution Deputy Director of Foreign Policy, also an Iran analyst.

-Takeyh has written extensively on Iran and on U.S. policy toward the Middle East.
-He has testified several times before various committees of the U.S. Senate and has appeared as an Iran expert on a variety of television programs, including the PBS Newshour.
+Takeyh has written extensively on Iran and U.S. policy toward the Middle East.
+He has testified several times before various committees of the U.S. Senate.
+He has appeared as an Iran expert on a variety of television programs, including the PBS Newshour.

 Takeyh assisted Dennis Ross in 2009 in the latter's position as senior Iran advisor at the U.S. State Department.